saeedsq/django-fancy-cronfield/docs/index.rst

 Overview
 ********

-Django fancy cronfield is a nice and customizable cron field with great, easy to use UI.
+Django fancy cronfield is a nice and customizable cron field.

 **Developers** who want to learn more about Django Fancy Cronfield, as well as how to install, use and customise it for their own projects will can